 Is there a difference between a fanciful trademark and an arbitrary trademark?

-Fanciful trademarks are marks which are usually made up or invented.
+Fanciful trademarks are marks that are usually made up or invented.
 An example of a fanciful trademark would be Exxon or Pepsi.
 Neither word has meaning outside of its use as a brand name of a specific product.

 An arbitrary mark is a mark that has a meaning on its own, but it’s applied to a particular product that’s unrelated to that meaning.
 An example would be Apple.
 An apple is the generic name of a fruit, but when applied to a technology company, it has no particular meaning.
 Another example is Peter Pan.
 Peter Pan is the name of a character in a book, but when applied to peanut butter, it has no particular meaning and is therefore considered to be distinctive.

-Additional Information on Trademark Registration for Indianapolis Businesses
+Why Trademark Registration Matters for Indianapolis Businesses

 Trademarks Services for Indianapolis Businesses